In 1932, Katharine Hepburn arrived in Hollywood.

 A Sassy Hepburn Moment

-I have to share one story when the culprit to a filming delay was none other than Katharine Hepburn’s sass.
+One day, the culprit of a filming delay was Katharine Hepburn’s sass.

-One day, Hawks was trying to get a scene filmed, and Kate was talking so much she didn’t hear her director call for quiet on the set.
+As Hawks prepared to roll the cameras this day, Kate was talking so much she didn’t hear Hawks call for quiet on the set.
 His second call for quiet also went unheeded by Hepburn.
-So next, as Hawks remembered,
+So, as Hawks remembered:

 “I just stopped everybody, and all of a sudden, in the middle of talking, she stopped and said, ‘What’s the matter?’
 I said, ‘I just wondered how long you were gonna keep up this imitation of a parrot.’
 She said, ‘I’d like to talk to you,’ and she led me around to the back.
 She said, ‘You mustn’t say things like that to me.
 Somebody’ll drop a lamp on you.
 These are my friends around here.’
 I looked up at the man on the lamps.
 When I was a prop man, this fellow had been an electrician—I’d known him for heaven knows how many years.
 I said, ‘Pete, if you had your choice of dropping a lamp on Miss Hepburn or me, who would you drop it on?’
 He said, ‘Get out of the way, will you, Mr. Hawks?’
 And Katie looked up at him and looked at me and said, ‘I guess I was wrong.’…And from that time on, she was just marvelous.”